-But we see it all the time.
+We see it all the time.
 Home inspectors do it all the time.
 People use DIY test kits all the time.
 Then, they find themselves $20K on the wrong side of the deal, with those Pinterest projects a distant memory.

 A good mold inspector will utilize air sampling or other mold tests as one method in a comprehensive evaluation.
 But those results are only supporting details.
 They don’t stand alone.
 To learn more about air sampling and why it’s not a good idea as a stand alone metric, see our post: Branch Tells You The Truth About Mold Air Sampling In The Next 60 Seconds.

-So It’s A Loose-Loose Situation?
+So It’s A Lose-Lose Situation?

 It was a very nice house.
 Well taken care of.
+But…

-While I told you earlier that mold & water damage is good at hiding… it’s also one of those things that people try to hide.
-A quick coat of primer and paint and it’s like it was never there.
+While we told you earlier that mold & water damage is good at hiding, it’s also one of those things that people try to hide.
+A quick coat of primer and paint, and it’s like it was never there.
 Except, our inspectors live for this kind of thing.
 When we start to sniff a trail all bets are off.

 The Big Win

 The reality is that you are about to sink the majority of your wealth into this single investment.
-You’re going to end up with a great home in a great part of town without any equity to borrow against for unexpected repairs.
+You’re going to end up with a great home in a great part of town, without any equity to borrow against for unexpected repairs.

 You simply don’t know what is hiding on the other side of the drywall or just beneath the floorboards or right there in the crawlspace.
 Your home inspector doesn’t either.